biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 Last year in Code Club, we worked through the material of a number of chapters of the first edition of the book, which was published in 2016.

-Since then, quite some development has taken place, especially in the *tidyverse* but also in *base R* (such as the pipe, which we'll see in today's session).
+Since 2016, quite some R development has taken place.
 A **second edition** has been online since a couple of months, with completely updated and also restructured contents -- we thought it has improved a lot!

 This new edition is not *completely* finished yet, so you'll find notifications like these at the top of each chapter: